shiranjeeth/netfix-gpt/README.md

 - Pass the movie data as props from SecondaryContainer and map through the movies in MovieList.jsx.
 - In MovieCard.jsx, fetch the image CDN and load the images in the browser.

+- Gpt search feature
+- Add the button in the header to go the the netflix gpt component
+- Added toggle faeture to the button via redux store